infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 User
 ----

-The _infinit-user_ binary allows one to create a user identity, push it to the Hub so that it can be referenced by other users and perform other user based operations.
+The _infinit user_ binary allows one to create a user identity, push it to the Hub so that it can be referenced by other users and perform other user based operations.

 ### Create a user ###